Information Technology Vision and Strategy

 As mentioned in the opening section, the Georgia Enterprise IT Strategic Plan provides a vision of future technology use and establishes focus areas for the state’s IT enterprise in a multi-year look ahead.
 It guides agency IT leaders in choosing new technology solutions that align with the state’s enterprise IT vision and direction.

-GTA also works closely with the Governor’s Office and the Office of Planning and Budget to identify agency and statewide business needs that are ripe for new applications of technology.
+GTA works closely with and supports the Governor’s Office and the Office of Planning and Budget (OPB).
+GTA works with OPB to leverage technology in support of business process improvements identified each year by OPB.
 GTA provides leadership in identifying and adopting proven technologies to solve pressing government issues.

 Host Technology/Strategy Summit